ppy2/PureCore/README.md

 - **Audio Output**: I2S DAC
 - **Max Sample Rate**: 768 kHz / 32-bit

-## Branches

-**Recommendation:** Use `pcm-standard` (universal branch) for all use cases.
-The `dsd-thesycon` branch is kept for reference.

-Standard UAC2 with Alt Setting 2 for native DSD support on Linux and Thesycon drivers.

 **Supported Modes:**

 | Mode | Driver | Windows API | Formats | Status |